So47/So47/README.md

 * 🌍  I'm based in Germany
 * ✉️  You can contact me at [sondoselghobashy@gmail.com](mailto:sondoselghobashy@gmail.com)
-* 🧠  I'm learning Kubernetes, Elasticsearch
+* 🧠  I'm learning Machine Learning, Data Structures & Algorithms
 * 🤝  I'm open to collaborating on Meaningful and interesting projects

 ### Skills